PelionIoT/hurricane-electric-IPv6-tunnel/README.md

 Dial Command = ATDT
 Modem = /dev/ttyUSB1
 ISDN = 0
-Username = &lt;your ISP supplied username here&gt;
+Username = "< your ISP supplied username here >" ;
-Password = &lt;your ISP supplied password here&gt;
+Password = "< your ISP supplied password here >";
 Carrier Check = yes
 ```

-You may also need to change your serial device (ttyUSB1) based on your
+You may also need to change your serial device (ttyUSB1) based on your system.
-system.
 However, in most cases, USB1 should be good to go.

--   The details for the username and password may be provided by the
+-   The details for the username and password may be provided by the mobile operator.
-    mobile operator.
 Most of other details are a set of AT commands to
     operate the modem.

--   Plug in the USB modem to a free USB port on the RPi and make sure it
-    is detected with “lsusb”:
+-   Plug in the USB modem to a free USB port on the RPi and make sure it is detected with `lsusb`:

 ```
 root@raspberrypi:~\# lsusb